Toddler Sleep Regression: What It Is And How To Handle It

 2) Ensure A Safe And Comfortable Sleep Environment

-Another important factor in creating a comfortable sleep environment is selecting the right mattress for your toddler.
+As we noted, another important factor in creating a comfortable sleep environment is selecting the right mattress for your toddler.
 For example, one that’s too soft can cause them to wake up with back pain, while a too-firm bed can be uncomfortable.

 The Newton Waterproof Crib Mattress is the perfect option for toddlers.
 The 3D quilted cloud cover is soft, helping your child rest comfortably.
 In addition, it's 100% breathable so they won't overheat during the night.
+Be sure to top it with our Breathable, Organic Sheets.

 Once you know their mattress isn’t a problem, try introducing a toddler pillow or a cozy blanket to your child's bed.
 While you don't want to put anything like that into a baby's bed, your toddler is growing up.